RiniMisini12/laravel-encryption/README.md

 - Encrypt and decrypt strings in a way that is fully compatible with Laravel's encryption.
 - Encrypt and decrypt arrays (or any serializable data) using Laravel's encryption format.
-- Avoids "MAC is invalid" or "invalid payload" errors by ensuring compatibility with Laravel's encryption key format.

 ## Installation